-It’s an open secret that Apple doesn’t really care about advanced typography, they just say that they do.
-The laughably amateur vertical text support feature recently added to iWork Pages makes that clear.
+It’s an open secret that Apple doesn’t really care about advanced typography, they just say they do.
+The laughably amateur vertical text support feature in iWork Pages makes that clear.
 If you have any interest in what professional Japanese typography really is, check out Nat McCully’s presentation on Japanese layout he gave at the Japanese Electronic Publishers Association meeting (JEPA).
-Both his Japanese video presentation and materials are online and well worth your time.
+His Japanese video presentation is online and well worth your time.

 I knew Nat back in the 1990’s when he was an engineer at Claris responsible for the development of the highly successful Japanese version of ClarisWorks.
-I think he also worked on a QuickDraw GX version of ClarisWorks until GX was killed in 1997.
+I think he may also have worked on a QuickDraw GX version of ClarisWorks until GX was officially killed in 1997.

 Luckily for us, he moved from Apple to Adobe in 1998 and put his extensive knowledge of advanced Japanese typography and programming skills to help solve a big problem: the inability to reproduce beautiful Japanese layout (kumihan) on western created layout software and fonts of that time (Quark XPress, Illustrator, InDesign 1.0, etc.).
 McCully explains the background and 2 year development of InDesign J at the 10:25 mark in his presentation, and the challenges of working around the limitations of baseline font metrics while developing good line break algorithms for Japanese layout.

 The result was InDesign 1.0 J which shipped in early 2001.
 InDesign J was the first, and only, major software application developed outside of Japan that followed the Japanese Industrial Standard (JIS) X4051 typesetting and composition specification (the kumihan “bible”) and traditional Japanese print production methods.
 I have covered some basics of Japanese layout before, but a review is helpful for first time readers.
 I’ll use a mix of my material and McCully’s presentation to explain.